trpc-group/trpc-cpp/docs/en/http_protocol_client.md

 ### Large File Upload + Download

 In HTTP services, there are scenarios where large files need to be read or sent.
-Reading the entire file into memory is inefficient and can cause high memory pressure, making it impractical for uploading large files. tRPC provides a set of HTTP stream reading/writing data chunk interfaces that can be used to receive/send large files in chunks.
+Reading the entire file into memory is inefficient and can cause high memory pressure, making it impractical for uploading large files. tRPC-Cpp provides a set of HTTP stream reading/writing data chunk interfaces that can be used to receive/send large files in chunks.

 * For large files with known length, set `Content-Length: $length` and send them in chunks (or use chunked transfer